 Due to the restrictive circumstances of war-time conflict, both the gathering and the dissemination of information related to cases and investigations must contend with unique obstacles.
 Thus, our casework will be continually updated as information becomes both available and conveyable in light of changing events.

 The panelists are: Maksym Rokmaniko (Director of the Center for Spatial Technologies in Kyiv); Nadia Volkova (Director of the Ukrainian Legal Advisory Group); Roksolana Burianenko (Project Manager of the Ukrainian Archive); Hannah Bagdasar (Lead Investigator with Bellingcat’s Global Authentication Project); and Arne Bardelle (Legal Advisor at ECCHR).
-Anne Schroeter (ECCHR’s Coordinator of the Investigative Commons) moderated the panel.
+Anne Schroeter (ECCHR’s Coordinator of the Investigative Commons) moderates the panel.

 Russia’s invasion of Ukraine in February 2022 has led to an unprecedented array of accountability initiatives for the crimes committed in this ongoing war of aggression.